There was meaningful action right up to the final whistle before the final qualifiers for the last 16 were confirmed on Wednesday night

 By Peter Staunton

 The Champions League group stages concluded in heart-stopping fashion with one of the most dramatic final days in the competition's history.

 In the end, all four English and all four German teams progressed to the last 16 and they will be joined by three Spanish sides and one team each from Italy, France, Russia, Greece and Turkey.

 Cristiano Ronaldo ends the sequence of matches as top scorer - netting a record nine goals in total - while Zlatan Ibrahimovic was arguably the best player of the group stage.

 Some of the bigger sides did not have it all their own way, with Juventus and Porto chief disappointments, while things were stickier than expected for reigning champions Bayern Munich in the end.

 In all, we've seen 772 goals across all the group stage matches and the appetite is certainly whetted for the knockouts in the new year.

 That's all until February, folks, but until then, let's examined what we've learned ...

 |Neymar finally fills in for Messi

-Yes, it was only Celtic - which has been very poor in the Champions League this season - but Neymar's virtuoso performance in Barcelona's 6-1 defeat of the Scots is worth highlighting.
-A 13-minute hat trick, featuring stunning second and third strikes, ensured that the world was talking about Neymar this morning for all the right reasons.
+Yes, it was only Celtic - who have been very poor in the Champions League this season - but Neymar's virtuoso performance in Barcelona's 6-1 defeat of the Scots is worth highlighting.
+A 13-minute hat-trick, featuring stunning second and third strikes, ensured that the world was talking about Neymar this morning for all the right reasons.